Breathe Easier: CA’s Fitness Team Shares Best Masks For Working Out

 This is the most affordable reusable mask recommended by our pros, and you might be surprised to hear that the most expensive one in this brand is not a team favorite.

-“The Athleta masks are by far the most comfortable when being worn for long periods of time,” Pace said.
+“The Athleta masks are by far the most comfortable when being worn for long periods of time,” Pace says.
 “The Everyday mask is more comfortable than their Made to Move masks, which are more expensive.”

 Standard single-use masks